 }

-Setting up Container Registry Using Azure CLI
+Setting up the container registry using the Azure CLI

 az group create --name FlaskRG --location eastus

-Next, create a new container registry:
+Next, create a new container registry using the following command.

 az acr create --resource-group FlaskRG --name flaskdockerdemo --sku Basic

-With a registry successfully set up, you can build the Docker image, and push it to the registry.
+With a registry successfully set up, you can build the docker image, and push it to the registry.

 Building the Docker image

 The application contains a Dockerfile which contains instructions with which Docker can build and serve the API.
-When building the application, specify the registry DNS name:
+When building the application, specify the registry DNS name

 docker build -t flaskdockerdemo.azurecr.io/flask-rates-api:latest .

-Note: Replaceflaskdockerdemo with the name you chose for the registry URL and login server details.
+Note: Replace flaskdockerdemo with the name you chose for the registry URL and login server details.

 docker run -p 8000:5000 flaskdockerdemo.azurecr.io/flask-rates-api